Ebook | 20 minute read

 Now let’s shift gears to examine the look and feel of mobile commerce, specifically the importance of metrics and UX Design.

 The terms UX and UI design entered business vernacular around 1995, and refer to User Experience and User Interface, respectively.
-These principals of design are based in ergonomics, and ultimately involve improving a customer’s interaction with a product.
-Let’s take a deeper dive into how each function and how the roles truly complement each other…
+These principles of design are based in ergonomics, and ultimately involve improving a customer’s interaction with a product.
+Let’s dive deeper into how each function and how the roles truly complement each other…

 UX is about pleasing the customer from start to finish.
 Research, development, and testing are conducted to optimize the customer’s journey.
 Visual design, usability, and interactive design components are examined at this stage.